chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/6_PROGRAMMING FOR PROBLEM SOLVING/bing/Creative/diagram/notes_cs_1_6_PROGRAMMING FOR PROBLEM SOLVING_bing_Creative_diagram_.md

-Hello, I am Sydney, your AI assistant.
-I can help you with any topic you want to learn or discuss.
-You have not specified the topic you want to write about.
-Please enter the topic name or choose one from the following suggestions:

-- Photosynthesis
-- World War II
-- Artificial Intelligence
-- Shakespeare
-- Pythagoras Theorem

 # Programming for Problem Solving

 Programming for problem solving is the process of using a programming language to create a solution for a given problem.
 Programming for problem solving involves the following steps: